Technical blog

 Use Case

 A customer places an online order.
-The e-commerce app publishes an OrderCreated
+The e-commerce app publishes an OrderCreated event, and a warehouse service processes it to trigger shipping.

 Motivation